KaustuvMukherjee/generator-cf-node-server/README.md

 - Thats's it.
 You are ready to go!!

 #### Highlights of the micro-service scaffolding project:
+- Option to integrate Express or Koa as the web application framework.
 - Supports OpenAPI Specification V3.
 - Auto generates stubs (controller & service classes) based on Open API Specification V3.
 - Provides sample GET, PUT, POST request based on OpenAPI Specification V3.